MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sma-2016.md

 ## Upgrade

-There is no in place upgrade for SMA servers, so you must uninstall the existing servers before installing the new ones.
+There's no in place upgrade for SMA servers, so you must uninstall the existing servers before installing the new ones.
 You can keep the database, which contains the runbooks and configuration settings intact.

 > [!NOTE]
 > When installing SMA with an existing database, you must install the worker servers before the web service.